?> Skip to content

 Civil penalties can be a serious threat to your business if you employ workers who are subject to immigration control.

-A civil penalty under the Immigration Act is a penalty that is given to an employer who knew or had ‘reasonable cause to believe’ that one of their employees did not have the right to work in the UK.
+A civil penalty under the Immigration, Asylum and Nationality Act 2006 is a fine that is given to an employer who knew or had ‘reasonable cause to believe’ that one of their employees did not have the right to work in the UK.
 Employers can also be penalised if they employ someone without doing the correct checks, or if they weren’t done properly.

 An employee may not have the right to work in the UK for the following reasons: